The following products are used in New Zealand:

 - ACHI – Australian Classification of Health Interventions consists of a Tabular List of Interventions and accompanying Alphabetic Index.

-New Zealand upgraded to ICD-10-AM/ACHI/ACS 8th Edition 1 July 2014, which was one year after Australia updgraded.
+New Zealand upgraded concurrently with Australia to ICD-10-AM/ACHI/ACS Eleventh Edition 1 July 2019.

 The following table shows the implementation dates of ICD-10-AM/ACHI/ACS in New Zealand: